open-sdg/open-sdg/docs/data-configuration.md

   * `repo_subfolder`: If using a Git repository, the name of the folder within the repo to use as the main folder.
   * `default_language`: Which language is your site's main language.

+> For more technical information see the [InputSdgMetadata class definition](https://github.com/open-sdg/sdg-build/blog/master/sdg/inputs/InputSdgMetadata.py).

 **InputSdmxJson**: Input data from an SDMX-JSON file or endpoint.
 The available parameters are:

   * `source`: Remote URL of the SDMX source, or path to local SDMX file.